Biomedical Sciences (with a year in industry) BSc (Hons)

 Examine the function of the human body from the molecular level to full body systems and also get an additional year of working in industry

-Our course curriculum is shaped by the work of our world-leading researchers to make sure you’re learning the latest advances, as well as gaining an understanding of the fundamentals of the field.
+Our course curriculum is shaped by the work of our world-leading researchers to make sure you’re learning the latest advances.

 This degree is accredited by the Royal Society of Biology.